 There are some similarities between carpenter ants and termites, but there are also distinct differences.
 The biggest difference is their eating habits.
 Termites actually feed off of wood.
 This means that as long as they are in your home, they are eating away at the structure.
 Carpenter ants don’t actually eat the wood they live in, rather they build nests in it.
 They hollow out structures building their nests larger and larger, but they don’t cause damage near as quickly as termites do.
 This means that you can hopefully have a little more time to catch the problem before you are faced with severe damage.

 Signs of Carpenter Ant Infestations

 While these pests can live for quite some time before they are detected, there are several subtle signs that are often present with carpenter ant infestations.
-Following are some of them.
+The following are some of them.

-– Sawdust: You may notice small piles or sawdust near baseboards, door jambs and window sills.
+– Sawdust: You may notice small piles of sawdust near baseboards, door jambs, and window sills.

 – Noises: As the carpenter ants work to build their nests, you may hear rustling noises behind your walls.

 – Ants: The biggest sign of a carpenter ant infestation is the presence of ants themselves.
 You may notice that they sneak behind your baseboards.
 You may also notice that they start to shed their wings in these areas as well.

 The best way to prevent carpenter ant damage is to not allow them to make their way into your house in the first place.
 The following are some tips that will help you prevent a carpenter ant problem before it starts.